samuskay/Metal-gear-Solid-2-and-3-launcher-skip/README.md

-you can also just run either file from the games folder, make a desktop shortcut if you'd like.
+You can also just run either file from the games folder, make a desktop shortcut if you'd like.